Springtown Epigraph's Latest Posts

 A memorial service was held Thursday, Oct.
 24 in Fort Worth at Laurel Land Funeral Home.
 A graveside service immediately followed at Springtown Cemetery, Springtown.

 Bobby was born Sept.
 9, 1936 in Fort Worth to Doyle Sr. and Louise Langston.
 He joined the Army National Guard where he served as a medical specialist.
-He married the … Read the rest
+He married the love of his life, Carol on Oct.
+26, 1957.… Read the rest

 The Parker County Young Marines celebrated their 10th anniversary this month.